-You can help to support this blog with a Paypal donation.
+You can help to support this blog with a PayPal donation.
 Please log into Paypal.com and send a payment to the email address email@example.com.
-Or alternatively click the donate button.
-If you don’t have a Paypal account, just select “donate with card” after clicking the button.
+Or alternatively click the donate button below.
+If you don’t have a PayPal account, just select “donate with card” after clicking the button.